Wedding Receptions (click on highlighted links for song ideas)

 The very best parties always have a mixture of songs that please and entertain all age

 groups.
 Below is a general list of various categories and popular artists.
-We welcome
+We welcome you

-songs that aren't "danceable."
+that aren't "danceable."

 Planning Your Wedding Reception